Swiss Family Treehouse: History

 John Mills, who played Father Robinson in the movie, and his daughter Hayley appeared at the attraction's opening.
 The attraction was a walk-through rather than a ride, in which visitors walked up 68 steps in the trunk of the tree through various "rooms" designed on the theme of the movie, with items and structures made to appear salvaged from a 19th-century shipwreck and desert island finds.
 When it opened, the attraction required a C ticket.
 The attraction originally opened with reddish brown leaves.
 However, the red leaves faded very easily in the sun and were eventually switched to green leaves sometime during the early 1960s.

-When the Magic Kingdom opened at Walt Disney World Resort on October 1, 1971, the Swiss Family Treehouse was one of the original attractions of Adventureland.
+When the Magic Kingdom opened at Walt Disney World on October 1, 1971, the Swiss Family Treehouse was one of the original attractions of Adventureland.
 The tree, while intended to look real, is actually made up of steel, concrete, and stucco, stretching 60 ft tall and 90 ft wide.
 Similarly, when Euro Disneyland (now Disneyland Paris) opened on April 12, 1992, it featured a version of the attraction located in Adventureland, named La Cabane des Robinson.
 Tokyo Disneyland also has a Swiss Family Treehouse which opened in 1993, ten years after the park's debut.

-In March 1999, the original attraction at Disneyland was closed.
-Refurbished and remodeled with a new theme, it reopened in June the same year as Tarzan's Treehouse, based on Disney's 1999 film Tarzan.
-In September 2021 the attraction closed.
-In April 2022 it was confirmed that it would reopen with a different theme. and in November 2022 it was announced that it will reopen in 2023 as the Adventureland Treehouse, which will again be inspired by Swiss Family Robinson.
+In March 1999, the original attraction at Disneyland was closed due to issues with the main tree structure and former Disneyland president, Paul Pressler wanting to replace it with a gift shop.
+Despite this, it reopened in June of the same year as Tarzan's Treehouse, based on Disney's 1999 film Tarzan.
+In September 2021, the attraction closed.
+In April 2022 it was confirmed that it would reopen with a different theme.
+It reopened as Adventureland Treehouse on November 10, 2023, which is inspired by Swiss Family Robinson.